Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-13-11-hz-binaural-beats-frequency-benefits.md

 - **A gentle focused alertness**: 11 Hz binaural beats can help you stay focused on a task without getting distracted or stressed.
 They can also enhance your cognitive performance, memory and creativity by stimulating a different way of thinking .
 - **Feeling "relaxed yet alert"**: 11 Hz binaural beats can induce a state of calmness and relaxation without making you feel sleepy or drowsy.
 They can also help you cope with anxiety and stress by reducing the levels of cortisol, the stress hormone, and increasing the levels of DHEA, the anti-aging hormone .
 - **Stabilized mood**: 11 Hz binaural beats can help you maintain a positive attitude and outlook by balancing your emotions and mood.
-They can also increase your confidence and self-esteem by boosting your alpha brain waves, which are linked to optimism and happiness .
+They can also increase your confidence and self-esteem by boosting your alpha brainwaves, which are linked to optimism and happiness .
-- **Deeper meditation**: 11 Hz binaural beats can help you enter a deeper state of meditation by facilitating the transition from beta to alpha brain waves.
+- **Deeper meditation**: 11 Hz binaural beats can help you enter a deeper state of meditation by facilitating the transition from beta to alpha brainwaves.
 They can also enhance your spiritual awareness and connection by tuning your mind to the frequency of 852 Hz, which is associated with a return to spiritual order .

 ## How to use 11 Hz binaural beats?